statecharts/statecharts.github.io/fizzbuzz-actions-internal-events.md

 We will introduce an explicit dependency between the digit and fizz regions by adding a transition in one that is guarded by the state of the other.
 We will ensure that the digit regions goes from the _off_ state to the _on_ state, only when the fizz.off state is reached.

-> We could instead have repeated the guard, namely go to the 'digit.on' state when it's _not_ divisible by three, but what would introduce a hidden coupling in the statechart.
+{:.note}> We could instead have repeated the guard, namely go to the 'digit.on' state when it's _not_ divisible by three, but what would introduce a hidden coupling in the statechart.
 These couplings are sometimes difficult to (re)discover, especially when they are hidden inside boolean guard conditions where only one must hold true.
-It is often better to make such dependencies explicit.{:.note}
+It is often better to make such dependencies explicit.

 **The digit region now automatically transitions to 'on' if we're _in_ fizz.off**{:.caption}![The parallel state, with an automatic transition from fizz.off to fizz.on, with the guard i % 3 == 0](fizzbuzz-actions-internal-events-parallel-digit-transitions.svg)